Exploring the Co-SIMP dark matter model using the 21-cm signal from the dark ages: Introduction

 Observing the 21-cm signal from the dark ages requires very low frequencies, below 45 MHz.
 The ionosphere severely distorts and blocks these radio waves, making Earth-based observations nearly impossible.
 Therefore, lunar or space-based radio telescopes are necessary.
 Several international missions are being developed for this purpose as part of the race to return to the Moon.
-These include NCLE\footnote{\url{https://doi.org/10.1126/science.aau2004}} (Netherlands–China), DAPPER (USA; \citealt{dapper}), FARSIDE (USA; \citealt{farside}), DSL\footnote{\url{https://www.astron.nl/dsl2015}} (China), PRATUSH\footnote{\url{https://wwws.rri.res.in/DISTORTION/pratush.html}} (India), FarView (USA; \citealt{dapper}), SEAMS (India, \citealt{seams}), LuSee Night (USA; \citealt{luseenight}), ALO\footnote{\url{https://www.astron.nl/dailyimage/main.php?date=20220131}} (Europe), ROLSES\footnote{\url{https://www.colorado.edu/ness/ness-projects}} (USA), and Tsukuyomi\footnote{\url{https://www.sankei.com/article/20240517-5ZRIGLFVXJP4RA4CRVHJBTDED4}} (Japan).
-These missions aim to study either the global signal or the spatial variations of the 21-cm signal from the dark ages.
+These include NCLE\footnote{\url{https://doi.org/10.1126/science.aau2004}} (Netherlands–China), DAPPER (USA; \citealt{dapper}), FARSIDE (USA; \citealt{farside}), PRATUSH\footnote{\url{https://wwws.rri.res.in/DISTORTION/pratush.html}} (India), FarView (USA; \citealt{dapper}), SEAMS (India, \citealt{seams}), LuSee Night (USA; \citealt{luseenight}), ALO\footnote{\url{https://www.astron.nl/dailyimage/main.php?date=20220131}} (Europe), ROLSES\footnote{\url{https://www.colorado.edu/ness/ness-projects}} (USA), and Tsukuyomi\footnote{\url{https://www.sankei.com/article/20240517-5ZRIGLFVXJP4RA4CRVHJBTDED4}} (Japan).
+In addition, space-based missions have also been proposed, including CoDEX~\citep{2021ExA....51.1641K} and DSL/Hongmeng project\footnote{\url{https://www.astron.nl/dsl2015}} (China; \citealt{2019arXiv190710853C}).
+Collectively, these missions aim to study either the global signal or the spatial variations of the 21-cm signal from the dark ages.
 Although most of these experiments are in the early design stages, measuring the dark ages power spectrum is a more distant goal than measuring the global signal.
 The Moon offers practical benefits beyond avoiding the ionosphere, such as a dry, stable environment and shielding from radio interference from Earth, especially on the far side.

 The 21-cm signal from the dark ages holds great promise for precise cosmology, and new observations are developing quickly.
 A study by \cite{Mondal:2023xjx} explored how this signal can be used to measure cosmological parameters.
 Their work showed that observing the global 21-cm signal for 1,000\,hours could allow us to measure certain combinations of cosmological parameters with an accuracy of about 10\%.
 Measuring 21-cm fluctuations is more challenging.
 It would require a very large collecting area, around 10\,km$^2$.
 This is bigger than any current radio telescope, but it might be possible for future instruments.
 With such a large area and 1,000\,hours of observation, the measurement accuracy could be twice as good as with the global signal.
 Therefore, if we assume our current understanding of cosmology is correct, 21-cm observations from the dark ages could significantly advance our knowledge of the Universe.